Elsa Leviseur

-Elsa Leviseur is a South African architect specializing in landscape and ecology.
+Elsa Leviseur was a South African architect specializing in landscape and ecology.
 She practiced in South Africa and later in England and the US.
 She was born in Pretoria, South Africa in 1931.
 Her mother was Beryl Iris Basson (1897–1970) and her father was doctor Ernest Alfred Leviseur (1890–1976).
 She married conductor Ernest Fleischmann in 1953 at the age of 22.
 Motivated by her friends and her keen interest in forestry, she joined architecture and earned a B.Arch. degree at the University of Cape Town School of Architecture in 1954.
 She started a small office in South Africa and worked on designing hospitals, housing complexes and commercial projects.